florent-haffner/Datastream-Archiver/README.md

-# Datastreams-Archiver
+# Datastream Archiver

-Archiving Tweets from the world leaders to Arweave's Permafeeds blockchain
+Archiving Tweets from the world leaders to Arweave's Permafeed blockchain.

-## TODO
-- Build a proper log system
-- Authentification should be in a seperate file
-- Documentation about tags and data scheme
-- Could be extended to enable arguments
-    - who (twitter accound)
-    - when (from now to date)
-    - where (wallet to save those informations)
-- Bot could have tests

-## USING

-    ...

-## CONTRIBUTING
+## Setting up this bot

 You can start by creating your virtual environment : `python3 -m venv venv/`

-If you have issue with the venv creation, the official documentation : https://docs.python.org/3/library/venv.html

 To use a venv : `source venv/bin/activate`

-Adding dependency : `pip3 install -r requirements.txt`
+Adding dependencies : `pip3 install -r requirements.txt`

+## Using this bot

+Currently under heavy develpment.

+Features will be added over time but for the moment you can query Satan's Tweets by using

+    `python3 main.py`